Skip to main content

 Iterate and improve

 Not happy with the result?
 That’s normal — and that’s the whole point of vibe coding!
-Copy any of these follow-up prompts into Gemini CLI:
+Say or copy any of these follow-up prompts into Gemini CLI:

 Troubleshooting